munshaw/my-systems-old/README.md

 ```

 Finally I installed [vscode](https://code.visualstudio.com/).
 I installed Code Spell Checker, Todo Tree, Rewrap, Simple GHC, Brittany, and Haskell Linter.
 I set the font to Fira Code, and enabled ligatures.
 Word wrap is set to wordWrapColumn, and Rewrap Autowrap is enabled.

+## Settings related to the server

+Since my ISP does not allow hairpinning, we can add the local server IP to `/etc/hosts`.
+Generate SSh keys with `ssh-keygen -t ed25519`, and install them onto the server with `ssh-copy-id <server>`.
+Password authentification can then be removed on the server in `/etc/ssh/sshd_config`.